 3 of the Best Latin American Coffee You Need to Try| 30 September, 2019

 Coffee is one of the universal pleasures.
 It opens our senses and boosts our energy.
 It is very common to take it during breakfast or after lunch.
 It is not necessary to travel to the other side of the world to be able to taste excellent coffee.
+“For the full flavor of these coffee beans, experts recommend using an automatic espresso machine.
+With them, you can reveal the taste of coffee and enjoy it.
 Unlike the coffee that comes from poop, the Latin American coffee is not that expensive.
 Here we present you the 3 best coffees in Latin America that you should not hesitate to try.

 Águila Roja (Red Eagle)

 It is one of the traditional for Colombians.
 This is because it is one of the oldest, born in 1930 with a local located in the city of Cali.
 This makes it one of the most recognized brands in the country.
 Its coffee naturally comes from Cauca and Valle del Cauca.
 Over time, they went from being a shop to becoming an industry with plants for roasting and grinding grain.

 This is the coffee that cannot be missed at breakfast and family snacks.
 Its price is very accessible and is characterized as a drink without preservatives, dyes, or sugar.
 In addition to its delicious aroma and flavour, the Águila Roja is also a cultural icon, coffee granite present in Colombian homes.
 The coffee bean has a friends club for children and on its website it is possible to find recipes for the whole family.